Category: magic the gathering

 So yeah, that’s what I did.
 Spoiler alert: I won the pod.

-It is a deeply uninspired list, but still managed to be a solid one.
+It is a deeply uninspired list, but still managed to be solid.
 Perhaps the only notable thing about it is the lack of rares, with Deepway Navigator being the only one.
-It runs 24 non-lands, and has 2 cards mana value above 4.
+It runs 24 non-lands, and has 2 cards with mana value above 4.
 It also runs zero one drops.
 Pure and simple, it’s very much a “just find a way past them” style list.

 The games were a pretty swift set of matchups, going 2-1, 2-0, and 1-1-1, followed a Bo1 playoff I won.